What is it?

 Blessed are the persons chosen by Our Lady for this sublime mission of coordinating her shrines!
 As Sacred Scripture tells us: they “will receive a hundred times more now in this present age… and eternal life in the age to come.”

-Happy are those families which welcome in their homes the shrine of the Immaculate Heart of Mary every month!
+Happy are those families which welcome in their homes the shrine every month!
 For wherever the Mother of God comes, so also comes her Divine Son.
 They bring peace, unity to the family, help in every necessity, and, above all, grace to lead a good life and obtain heaven.

 To better appreciate the scope and importance of this ministry in mission lands, we invite you to take a look at the blog of the apostolate of the shrine in Rwanda by Rugori Rwera